dsuarez80/PWD-Manifest-Automation-Solutions/README.md

 Other Important Project Dependencies
 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 This program is designed to work with a very specific file structure as initialized within the 'ManifestGenerator.py' file.
-The 'unf_manifests_filepath' variable and the 'get_manifests_filepath' methods are used to determine where the manifest spreadsheets are read from and stored.
+The 'unf_manifests_filepath' variable and the 'get_manifests_filepath' method are used to determine where the manifest spreadsheets are read from and stored.

 Author